 Coming back, travellers who have not had both vaccinations are required to go into a 10 day quarantine at home and take PCR tests on Day 2 and Day 8.
 There is also the possibility of choosing to take an additional test on Day 5 of your quarantine, which is being called a 'Test to Release', and if that comes back as negative, you’ll then be able to cut your quarantine short.
 You will still need to take and return your Day 8 Test.

-Double vaccinated travellers do not need to quarantine on arrival from 19th July - but they must still take a Day 2 Test after they arrive.
-The exception to this new rule is France - fully jabbed travellers returning to England and Wales from France will still have to quarantine from Monday 19th.
+- Double vaccinated travellers do not need to quarantine on arrival from 19th July - but they must still take a Day 2 Test after they arrive.

 Amber status countries currently include the USA, Germany, Greece, France, Spain and China.
 Remember - being on UKs Amber List does not necessarily mean that country is currently accepting UK citizens.
 You can check the full list on the Government website here.